Sreevardhangit/Sreevardhangit/README.md

 👋 Hi, I’m @Sreevardhangit
  👀 I’m interested in exploring new technologies, sustainable living, and creative writing.

-🌱 I’m currently learning Python programming and improving my cooking skills.
+🌱 I’m currently learning Machine Learning and improving my Skills.

 💞️ I’m looking to collaborate on open-source software projects and community gardening initiatives.